Learning high-dimensional directed acyclic graphs with latent and selection variables: Oracle versions of the algorithms

-Condition (iii) in Definition \ref{def.pag.fci} is stronger than condition (iii') in Definition \ref{def.pag.rfci}.
-This implies that the presence of an edge in an RFCI-PAG has a weaker meaning than in an FCI-PAG.
-As a result, an RFCI-PAG is in general a supergraph of an FCI-PAG for the same underlying DAG, and an RFCI-PAG can describe more than one Markov equivalence class of DAGs (see Example \ref{ex.RFCInotFCI} in Section \ref{sec.example}).
-The fact that conditions (iv) and (v) are identical in Definitions \ref{def.pag.fci} and \ref{def.pag.rfci} implies that the ancestral or causal interpretation of tails and arrowheads in an RFCI-PAG is identical to that in an FCI-PAG.
+Condition (ii) in Definition~\ref{defpagfci} is stronger than condition (ii$'$) in Definition~\ref{defpagrfci}.
+Hence, the presence of an edge in an RFCI-PAG has a~weaker interpretation than in an FCI-PAG.
+This has several consequences.
+First, every FCI-PAG is an RFCI-PAG.
+Second, different RFCI-PAGs for the same underlying DAG may have different skeletons, while the FCI-PAG skeleton is unique.
+In general, the RFCI-PAG skeleton is a~supergraph of the FCI-PAG skeleton.
+Finally, an RFCI-PAG can correspond to more than one Markov equivalence class of DAGs (see Example \ref{exRFCInotFCI} in Section~\ref{secexample}).

+It is worth noting that every FCI-PAG is an RFCI-PAG.
+Moreover, for a~given pair of a~graph $\mathcal{G}$ and a~distribution $P$ faithful to it, there may be two different FCI-PAGs that represent $\mathcal{G}$ but they will have the same skeleton.
+On the other hand, for a~given pair of a~graph~$\mathcal{G}$ and a~distribution~$P$ faithful to it, there may also be more than one RFCI-PAG that represents~$\mathcal{G}$ and these different RFCI-PAGs can also have different skeletons.

 The remainder of this section is organized as follows.
-Section \ref{sec.fci} briefly discusses the FCI algorithm and proposes modifications that can speed up the algorithm while remaining sound and complete.
-Section \ref{sec.rfci} introduces our new RFCI algorithm.
-Section \ref{sec.example} discusses several examples that illustrate the commonalities and differences between the two algorithms, and Section \ref{sec.rfci=fci} defines a class of graphs for which the outputs of FCI and RFCI are identical.
+Section~\ref{secfci} briefly discusses the FCI algorithm and proposes modifications that can speed up the algorithm while remaining sound and complete.
+Section~\ref{secrfci} introduces our new RFCI algorithm.
+Section \ref{secexample} discusses several examples that illustrate the commonalities and differences between the two algorithms, and Section \ref{secrfci=fci} defines a~class of graphs for which the outputs of FCI and RFCI are identical.